larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 - reward is the assignment of rulership in the Kingdom
 #### Ten Pounds
 [Luke 19:11-27](https://read.lsbible.org/?q=Luke+19%3A11-27)
+- nobleman
+	- went to a distant country to receive a kingdom for himself and then return
+- 10 slaves, each given 10 minas to engage in business until nobleman returns
+- citizens
+	- hated the nobleman
+- the return (after receiving the kingdom)
+	- reward
+	- loss
+- bystanders
+- command to slay the nobleman's enemies

+Peters notes
 - pertains to the appearance of the Kingdom
 - assigns to the faithful a rulership in His received Kingdom